-Automate Social Media Posts with AI (Without Burning $100/mo)
+Automate Social Media Posts with AI (The Lean Way)

 Chris Alarcon Chris Alarcon

-Automate Social Media Posts with AI (Without Burning $100/mo)
+Automate Social Media Posts with AI (The Lean Way)

 I used to spend Sunday nights batch-scheduling social media posts.
-Two hours minimum, every week, squinting at Buffer’s calendar view while my actual work piled up.
+Two hours minimum, every week, squinting at a calendar view while my actual work piled up.

 I tried CrewAI.
-Too technical, too much terminal stuff.
-I’m mid-tier technical at best, and it was a turnoff.
-I tried n8n a few times and gave up - the nodes looked easy but it just didn’t click.
+Too technical.
+I tried n8n a few times and bounced.
+The nodes looked easy but it didn’t click.
 I’d sign up, get frustrated, abandon it.

 Why Most Social Media Automation Fails